RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - XDR: Credential Access.md

 - Scroll down to find the alert for <strong>password spraying</strong>.
 To see more information about this alert, scroll down to the sidebar.<br><br>
 - Click on <strong>Open alert page</strong> to begin the investigation.<br>On the new screen, the following can be seen:<br>1.
 The device involved<br>2.
 The user account involved<br>3.
 The time of each execution or event<br>4.
 The event/process names.
 You can click on each event to see the script on the sidebar<br>5.
 Details of the password spraying attack<br><br>
 - Click on the Alert timeline to see our specific alert details.<br><br><br>To investigate this alert, in addition to the device and user account details, we can see the following details:<br>- The date and time this script was executed<br>- The severity of this alert (Medium)<br>- The event, <strong>powershell.exe executed a script</strong>br>- The content of the script can be copied for further forensic investigations<br><br>
 - Click the <strong>PowerShell.exe executed a script</strong> dropdown for more details.<br><br><br>You can copy the command from the command line to analyse its full content.
 As you may have noticed, a script was executed.
-Additionally, if you click on the alert name <strong>Password spraying</strong> on the side pane, a list of evidence for forensic purposes and a detailed description of the alert appear.<br><br>After investigation and information gathering, this alert is considered a malicious event.
-The following can be done to mitigate the threat and prevent further escalation.<br>- We can run an antivirus scan<br>- Restrict applications from executing on this machine<br>- Start Microsoft Defender XDR automated investigation<br>- Start a live response session to access the affected machine for manual intervention remotely<br>- Isolate the device to prevent lateral movement or the attacker from gaining access to other devices<br><br>For further investigation, security admins can leverage KQL to find more suspicious activities on the affected device by clicking on <strong>Go hunt</strong>.<br><br>On the advanced hunting screen, you can modify the timestamp for broader coverage, then click <strong>Run query</strong to view the result.
+Additionally, if you click on the alert name <strong>Password spraying</strong> on the side pane, a list of evidence for forensic purposes and a detailed description of the alert appear.<br><br><br>After investigation and information gathering, this alert is considered a malicious event.
+The following can be done to mitigate the threat and prevent further escalation.<br>- We can run an antivirus scan<br>- Restrict applications from executing on this machine<br>- Start Microsoft Defender XDR automated investigation<br>- Start a live response session to access the affected machine for manual intervention remotely<br>- Isolate the device to prevent lateral movement or the attacker from gaining access to other devices<br><br><br>For further investigation, security admins can leverage KQL to find more suspicious activities on the affected device by clicking on <strong>Go hunt</strong>.<br><br><br>On the advanced hunting screen, you can modify the timestamp for broader coverage, then click <strong>Run query</strong to view the result.
 This query searches for the top 100 usual events on the specified machine across different tables.</p>

 <p><em>Answer the questions below</em></p>